 How about putting up snares and traps that will catch the bunny but not the barn cats?

 My father always told a story that I still wonder about.
 He said that he and his brother were doing some work for an old mountain man in the area, and the man offered them big bowls of rabbit stew – in the early summer.
 My father thought this odd and asked where the man found rabbit at that time of year.
 “Oh, they come meowing around the back door every night,” was the reply.

 The rabbits won’t come meowing around your back door every night, but it is still necessary to bring home meat to feed the family, and that is where hunting, fishing and snaring/trapping will come in.

-Two and a half years of living deep in the woods has made me realize how important a gun, and the ability to bring home wild game, is.
+Three years of living deep in the woods made me realize how important a gun, and the ability to bring home wild game, is.

 A related, and equally necessary, skill is dressing and preparing the animals.
 Unfortunately, they don’t arrive cut up on a styrofoam tray!